-In this paper we first mention collaboration applications, and the need and problems in changing them to Web Services.
-We then propose and describe the idea of Thin Client Collaboration Web Services, and explore some potential scenarios of this idea in which it shows its merit on leveraging the merit of the Web Service Architecture, and on more freedom in collaboration resulted from it.
+In this paper we introduce some collaboration applications, and the needs in changing them to Web Services.
+We propose and describe the idea of Thin Client Collaboration Web Services, and explore some potential scenarios of this idea in which it shows its merit and the freedom resulted in collaboration.

 Such a Web Service has two sets of ports: Userfacing Input/Output ports and Resource-facing Input/Output ports.
 The user-facing I/O contacts a Web Service viewer, and the resource-facing I/O contacts a collaboration application.
-Hence, the role of the Web Service is to transcode in both directions between the two sets of ports with respect to displays and events, so that the user accesses the user-facing I/O as if he/she were accessing the collaboration software application itself.
+Hence, the role of the Web Service is to transcode in both directions between the two sets of ports with respect to displays and events, so that the user accesses the Web Service viewer as if the collaboration application itself.

-We use three collaborative projects as resources of collaboration applications, and projects in SVG as the demonstration of our initial effort in the implementation of a General Thin Client Collaboration Web Service.
+We use three collaborative applications as resources, and projects in SVG as the demonstration of our initial effort in the implementation of a General Thin Client Collaboration Web Service.